$ aws sts get-caller-identity

 Before you create a Red Hat OpenShift Service on AWS (ROSA) cluster, you must set up your environment by completing the following tasks:

-Install and configure the required CLI tools
+Install and configure the required command line interface (CLI) tools.

-Verify the configuration of the CLI tools
+Verify the configuration of the CLI tools.

 You can follow the procedures in this section to complete these setup requirements.